The NOVAS C astrometry library, made better.

 , if they are available). -

-If you want to use the CIO locator binary file for
+If you want to use a CIO locator file for

 cio_location()